AnshumanMaity/palindrome-birthday/README.md

 ## Features
 1. Empty input validation.
 2. Output is based on the input date.
-3. Check for nearest pallindrome date if birthdate is not pallindrome.
+3. Check for nearest palindrome date if birthdate is not palindrome.

 ## Project setup
 1. Clone this repository